 An intermediate result of the first 2 processing stages is the provision of GNSS correction data as well as integrity data characterising the usability of GNSS and its signals.
 The next processing stages deal with the self-assessment of the provided DGNSS services realised in DGNSS signal and position domain:

 In the DGNSS signal domain the independent acquired GNSS range measurements are corrected with the provided GNSS correction data.
-The residual error of again determined range and range rate at integrity monitoring site can be applied as indicator in the signal domain to assess the quality of provided corrections.
+The residual error determined range and range rate at integrity monitoring site can be applied as indicator in the signal domain to assess the quality of provided corrections.
 It should be expected that the residuals of corrected range and range rates should be appreciable below the real error.

 In the DGNSS position domain the position is calculated using own but corrected GNSS measurements.
 The deviation between true and calculated position is a proper indicator to describe the achievable performance of DGNSS positioning at monitoring site.